sagoez/dolphin/README.md

 - [ ] Write documentation on how to use the wrapper
 - [ ] Keep the wrapper up to date with the latest version of the Java client
 - [ ] Write all the missing data types and methods in the wrapper (e.g. projections, subscriptions, etc.) and figure out what to do with some result data types like Position, ExpectedVersion, etc.
+- [ ] Revisit design decisions and refactor if needed as keeping the session open for the whole application lifetime is not ideal since it starves the cpu.